mariwank/PRPP-SMART-BJSM/README.md

 Companion code for "A Bayesian Joint Stage Model to Estimate Dynamic Treatment Regimens in a Partially Randomized Patient Preference, Sequential, Multiple-Assignment, Randomized Trial".

 ## Usage Note
-The code in this repository is potentially in active development.
+The code in this repository is in active development.
 To view or use stable code, see the appropriate releases:
 - [v1.0.0](../../releases/tag/v1.0.0): Release accompanying initial submission to _Statistics in Biopharmaceutical Research_.

 ## File Descriptions